Akshat17102001/hq-docs-lite/outstatic/content/docs/how-to-create-your-candidate-pool.md

 publishedAt: '2025-01-31T07:54:32.992Z'
 ---

-Building an initial pool of relevant candidates is crucial, as it serves as the foundation for identifying the most ideal hires.
-To streamline this process, we offer a range of filters that help you efficiently create a highly relevant candidate pool from the start.

-To create a highly relevant initial candidate pool, you can apply various filter attributes.
-Below are the available filters:
+Building a strong initial candidate pool is the first step in finding the right talent.
+With Blend Search, you can simplify this process by applying smart filters to refine your search and quickly identify the best candidates.

+**Why Use Blend Search?**

+- Save time by filtering candidates efficiently
+- Focus on relevant talent with precise search criteria
+- Streamline hiring by building a strong candidate pool from the start

+**What’s Covered in the Video**

+- Setting up a project to start sourcing
+- Using filters to define your ideal candidate profile
+- Applying location, job title, job function, experience, company, industry, and keyword filters
+- Reviewing, refining, and adjusting your candidate pool
+- Adding candidates to your project seamlessly

+**Key Filters for Candidate Selection**

-- **Locations**: Define specific geographic areas or postal codes to target candidates.
-Multiple locations can be added.
+- **Location** – Target candidates based on specific cities, states, or postal codes

-- **Years of Experience**: Set the required range of years of experience for the role.
+- **Years of Experience** – Define the required experience range for the role

-- **Job Title**: Specify the ideal job title(s) candidates should have.
-You can also filter candidates based on whether they have held this title in their past roles.

-- **Job Function**: Select the appropriate job function that aligns with the role’s responsibilities.
+- **Job Title** – Search for candidates based on current or past job titles

+- **Job Function** – Narrow down candidates by relevant job functions

-- **Keywords**: Enter relevant keywords to refine search results and identify the most suitable candidates.
+- **Keywords** – Use specific terms to refine search results further

-- **Industry**: Choose the industry that best matches the candidate's background.
+- **Industry** – Focus on candidates with experience in a specific industry

-- **Companies**: Filter candidates based on their current or past employment at specific organizations.
+- **Companies** – Find candidates who have worked at specific organizations

-## **How to Use?**

-Here is a short video demonstrating how to use this on your EasySource projects.
+## Watch the Video

+See how easy it is to set up your candidate pool using Blend Search.

 ![https://allhqclientpics.s3.ap-southeast-1.amazonaws.com/EasySource+Hiring+Manager.mp4](/images/1080x360-IzMj.jfif)